sk00t3r/debian-install-ionqt/README.md

 ion-qt&

-# Starting Rebase Ion-QT Wallet:
+# Stopping Rebase Ion-QT Wallet:

 If you need to stop the ion-qt wallet click the "x" or close the wallet.